varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

   - Not later than 72 hours
 - Data protection impact assessment
 - Position of the data protection officer
-  - Meant to ensure that the organization complies with privacy laws
+  - Meant to ensure that the organisation complies with privacy laws
   - Shall have direct communication with leaders who make decisions in privacy matters
   - Must perform audits of compliance
   - Protection from being layed-off

 - The processor shall implement
-  1. The pseudonymation and ecryption of personal data
+  1. The pseudonymation and encryption of personal data
   2. The ability to ensure the ongoing:
      - Confidentiality
      - Integrity